jackworthen/travel-tracker/README.md

 - **Sort columns** by clicking headers for organized viewing
 - **Edit from report** - Double-click any trip to modify it
 - **Use keyboard shortcuts** for faster navigation

+### Export Best Practices
+- **Filter before exporting** - Use search and toggles to export exactly what you need
+- **Choose the right delimiter** - Use Tab for data with commas, Semicolon for European compatibility
+- **Set a consistent export directory** - Configure once in Settings for streamlined workflow
+- **Check file names** - Automatic timestamps prevent accidental overwrites

 ---